Gaza faces daunting reconstruction when elusive truce struck

 Cash is also painfully tight for the Hamas government.
 An Israeli-Egyptian blockade of the strip led to a $500 million shortfall in its proposed annual budget.

-The group, which is blacklisted as a terrorist organization by its two neighbors and many Western countries, hopes to win the opening of its border crossing with Egypt to goods and people in a truce.
+The group, which is blacklisted as a terrorist organisation by its two neighbours and many Western countries, hopes to win the opening of its border crossing with Egypt to goods and people in a truce.

 Hamas in April struck a unity deal with Palestinian rivals in the occupied West Bank, but the Western-backed Palestinian Authority there also struggles with a severe shortfall and despite the reconciliation pact has yet to exercise its authority in Gaza.